bermanmk/connectedhomeip/src/android/CHIPTool/README.md

 `$ANDROID_NDK_HOME` environment variable to point to where the NDK package is downloaded.

+You need the gcc and libssl-dev and libavahi-client packages installed.

 ## ABIs and TARGET_CPU

 `TARGET_CPU` can have the following values, depending on your smartphone CPU